 PoE 2 Campaign Content Updates 2026

-The current campaign features 4 complete acts and a temporary Act 5.
+The current campaign features 4 complete acts (with Act 4 launched in Patch 0.3.0, set in the Ngamakanui archipelago) and three temporary Interlude Acts replacing the old Cruel difficulty—these Interludes are set to be removed once Act 5 is introduced, with their bosses and mechanics absorbed into the endgame.
 GGG has confirmed that 1.0 requires 6 full acts, so 2026 will focus on finalizing Acts 5 and 6.
 Community predictions vary: some expect both acts to launch in one patch (Act 6 is half the size of other acts), while others anticipate Act 5 in 0.5.0/0.6.0 and Act 6 in 1.0.
-The temporary Act 5 will be optimized into official content, and players have requested a campaign skip function (for repeat players)—though this remains unconfirmed.
+The temporary Interlude content related to Act 5 will be optimized into official content, and players have requested a campaign skip function (for repeat players)—though this remains unconfirmed.

 PoE 2 1.0 Full Release Date (Predicted: December 2026)